What to know before you visit

 HISTORIC BUILDING & WALKING TOURS

 AGES 0–7 ARE FREE

 To purchase tickets for our tours see our Tours page.

 How to find us

-- Closest metro stations: 15 minute walk from Metro Mont-Royal or Metro Sherbrooke
+- Closest metro stations: 10-12 minute walk from Metro Laurier

-- The Museum of Jewish Montreal has a wheelchair ramp and a wheelchair accessible bathroom.
-There are no automatic door openers but a Museum staff can assist any visitors entering the building.
+- The ground floor of the Museum of Jewish Montreal has a wheelchair ramp and a wheelchair accessible bathroom.
+There are no automatic door openers, but a Museum staff can assist any visitors entering the building.
 We do not have an elevator, hence the two upper floors are not accessible for people with reduced mobility.

 Frequently Asked Questions

 Do I need to purchase a ticket to access the Museum?

 How much time should I expect to spend at the Museum?